ananth1996/improed-fmmds/README.md

 |❌ |✅ | 3625.860 | 3.71 |
 | ✅| ✅ | 976.961 | 1.00 |

-The above ablation results indicate the majority of the speedup is gained from the parallel edge creation due to the large number of items in the coreset.
-The speedup offered by the parallel updates is not insignificant and using both leads to an overall faster algorithm.
+The above ablation results indicate the majority of the speedup is gained from the parallel updates and that the speedup from parallel edge creation is relatively smaller potentially due to the number of coreset items.

-### Balanced Sampling Performance

-The benefit of many cores comes when there is balanced sampling performed.
+## Full Experiment Results

 For the ECCO dataset, there are 4.2 million items and 137 groups with a very skewed distribution.
 The requirement was at least 3000 balanced samples.
 With the group distribution resulted in the following:
 1. Maximum of `26`  samples from each group